-Student Employment Handbook 2015-2016
+Student Employment Handbook

-Student Employment Handbook Whitman College Table of Contents
+Student Employment Handbook Whitman College Table of Contents resources that prioritize the employment of students with a need-based work award.

-Statement on Student Employment 3
+1. Statement on Student Employment 2

-Note to all Student Employees 4
+2. Note to all Student Employees 3

-Note to Hiring Supervisors 6
+3. Note to Hiring Supervisors 5

-Information from the Human Resources Office 7
+4. Information from the Human Resources Office 6

-Roadmap of an On-campus Job Search 13

-Information for Students 14

-What is Work Study?
-18
+5. What is Work Study?
+15

+6. Information for Students 17

-Information for Hiring Supervisors 20
+7. Information for Hiring Supervisors .21

-List of resources 25
+8 List of resources 27